abpframework/abp/docs/en/tutorials/modular-crm/part-05.md

 ![abp-studio-browser-orders-menu-item](images/abp-studio-browser-orders-menu-item.png)

 Great!
 We can see the list of orders.
-However, there is a problems:
+However, there is a problem:

 1. We see Product's GUID ID instead of its name.
 This is because the Ordering module has no integration with the Products module and doesn't have access to Product module's database to perform a JOIN query.